-- (2) The use of hyperlinks within a document may not be appropriate for the reasons described in subsection (3), unless the hyperlink is to another point in that same document. - (3) A deliverer that provides a hyperlink in a document to information outside the document risks incorporating that hyperlinked information into the document and thereby becoming legally responsible for the accuracy of that hyperlinked information.
-Also, the existence of hyperlinks in a document delivered electronically to a separate document raises the question of which documents are being delivered only the base document, or the base document and documents to which the base document is linked. - (4) For documents delivered electronically that contain hyperlinks to other documents, deliverers are encouraged to clearly distinguish which documents are governed by statutory disclosure requirements and which are not.
-This may be effected, for example, by the use of appropriate headings on each page of the documents. - (5) [Repealed] - (6) An attempt to deliver documents by referring an intended recipient to a third party provider of the document will alone likely not constitute valid delivery of the document.
+(2) The use of hyperlinks within a document may not be appropriate for the reasons described in subsection (3), unless the hyperlink is to another point in that same document.

+(3) A deliverer that provides a hyperlink in a document to information outside the document risks incorporating that hyperlinked information into the document and thereby becoming legally responsible for the accuracy of that hyperlinked information.
+Also, the existence of hyperlinks in a document delivered electronically to a separate document raises the question of which documents are being delivered - only the base document, or the base document and documents to which the base document is linked.

+(4) For documents delivered electronically that contain hyperlinks to other documents, deliverers are encouraged to clearly distinguish which documents are governed by statutory disclosure requirements and which are not.
+This may be effected, for example, by the use of appropriate headings on each page of the documents.